 I would like to start with a little history on my "walk" in this life.
 I was injured as a passenger in a auto accident in 1996 in which I sustained a "complete" spinal cord injury at the T-12 level and resulted in paraplegia from my waist down.
 It stands to good reason that in the beginning it is so hard to imagine going through life in a wheelchair.
 All could focus on was what I would no longer be able to do....I can't drive, swim, have kids.
 I thought that I would be dependent on other people for the rest of my life.
 But thankfully God sent me an angel to show me the way.

-My angel was Judie Moffett.
-And although it was 11 yrs ago, I remember that day like it was yesterday.
+My angel was Judie Korbelik.
+And although I met her in 1996, I remember that day like it was yesterday.
 I was sitting outside when she pulled up.
 She took her wheelchair out of her car and put it all together with out any help.
 That was the beginning of the many things she would teach me along the way.
 That day was the first time I had hope that I could be independent, and believe me when I say once you get the taste of independence you can't get enough of it.
 Sometimes we all need help to get the ball rolling.
 Needless to say, I no longer focus on all the stuff I'm simply not able to do.
 Instead I am grateful for the abilities I still have.
 Most importantly, I choose not to waste them.
 Things could always be a lot worse.